 - Local souvenirs & Bohemian crystal – one of the main local souvenirs tourists buy when in Prague is the Bohemian crystal.
 As in most of the very touristy places, if you want to buy a souvenir and pay a more reasonable price for it try going to a less popular/central area, where you can find much better deals than in the center.
 The differences in prices can be huge.
 If you are looking for glasses, check also local drinks that come with Bohemian crystal glass as a package or gift, you might find yourself a good deal like that

 - Day tour or weekend in Cesky Krumlov – 3 hours from Prague there is a hidden gem of Czech Republic: the charming medieval town of Cesky Krumlov.
-If you have more time in the area we recommend a one day trip or even a weekend there.
-We liked it that much that we wrote another post only about it that you can read here.
+Although this place is sometimes not even mentioned even in the best Prague Travel Guide, if you have more time in the area we really recommend a one day trip or even a weekend there.
+We liked it that much that we wrote another post only about it and we invite you to read it here.